rahulsoni16/SimpleOneEndpoint/README.md

 # SimpleOneEndpoint
-Just a simple sprintboot application with one endpoint /getHeartBeat
+Just a simple springboot application with one endpoint /getHeartBeat